marcel-van-de-kamp/movie-app/exercises/08/assignment.md

 - Generate a new module with the angular-cli command `ng g module dashboard`;
   - > You will notice angular-cli has also generated a `dashboard.component`.
 This component will function as the 'root' for the movies feature;
-- Import and declare the dashboard component in the dashboard module and remove it from the app module;
+- Import the dashboard component in the dashboard module and add it to the `declarations` array.
-- import the dashboard module into the app module and the `imports` array;
+- Remove the import of the dashboard component from the app module and import the dashboard module instead and add it to the `imports` array;
 - Change the selector of the dashboard component to `dashboard`;
 - Create a function in the movie service that only returns your favorite 3 movies;
 - Import the service into the dashboard component and retreive your favorite movies in the `ngOnInit` function;